MustafoevR/CS50-ProblemSet/README.md

 # CS50 course from Harvard University
 ### 🔗 Link: https://cs50.harvard.edu/x/2021/
-Here I would like to share some of the problem sets that I did while taking this course:
+Here I would like to share some of the problem sets that I did while taking the course CS50x Introduction to the intellectual enterprises of computer science and the art of programming:

 ## Problem set 1: